-“All models are wrong, but some are useful.”
-This quote is attributed to George E. P. Box
+“All models are wrong, but some are useful.” - George E. P. Box

-Information Technology has many useful models for addressing the complexity of developing, delivering and running software.
-Well known models include the Software Maturity Model Integrated (CMMI®), the Information Technology Infrastructure Library (ITIL®) and the Test Maturity Model Integration (TMMi®) to name a few.
+IT has many useful models for addressing the complexity of developing, delivering and running software.
+Well known models include the Capability Maturity Model Integration (CMMI®), the Information Technology Infrastructure Library (ITIL®) and the Test Maturity Model Integration (TMMi®) to name a few.

 Testing is a mechanism for affecting product quality.
-The definition is of quality is varied ranging from precise (Crosby – “Conformance to requirements”) to meta-physical (Juran – “Quality is an attitude or state of mind”).
+The definition is of quality is varied, ranging from precise (Crosby – “Conformance to requirements”) to meta-physical (Juran – “Quality is an attitude or state of mind”).
 Without a standard model of testing that codifies a definition, it is difficult to determine whether testing is affecting quality in a positive manner.
 The TMMi is an independent test maturity model.
-It is a reference model representing an abstract framework of interlinked concepts based on the thoughts of experts and thought leaders.
+It is a reference model representing an abstract framework of interlinked concepts based on expert opinions.
 The Wikipedia definition suggests that reference model can be used as a communication vehicle for ideas and concepts among the members of the model’s community.
 The use of a model as a tool to define the boundaries of a community also amplifies its usefulness as a communication tool as it defines the language the community uses to describe itself.
 The TMMi is a reference model of testing for the testing community defining the boundaries of testing, the language of testing and a path for process improvement and assessment.

 Many developers (and development managers) think of testing as a group of activities that occur at the end of coding.
 This flies in the face of software engineering practice since the 1980s and the Agile tenant of integrating testing into the entire development process.
 The TMMi model explicitly details a framework in which testing is not an event or gate that has to be hurdled, but rather a set of activities that stretch across the development lifecycle (waterfall, iterative or Agile).
 A model provides a framework of the activities and processes that need to be addressed rather merely laying out a set of milestones or events that need to be followed explicitly.
 The TMMi model extends the boundary of testing to entire development process.